 The Gondar-Metema partnership is just one example of the impact of the Strengthening Human Resources for Health (HRH) Project, funded by the US Agency for International Development.
 The HRH Project is also supporting agreements between the University of Gondar and five other hospitals.

-The partnerships are part of an ongoing effort by the government of Ethiopia, academic institutions and hospitals to strengthen the health care system by developing a robust skilled health workforce to deliver and maintain high-quality, lifesaving care and reduce the number of maternal and newborn deaths.
+These partnerships are part of an ongoing effort by the government of Ethiopia, academic institutions and hospitals to strengthen the health care system by developing a robust skilled health workforce to deliver and maintain high-quality, lifesaving care and reduce the number of maternal and newborn deaths.
+The HRH Project is led by Jhpiego and implemented with partners, Management Sciences for Health, Ethiopia Midwifery Association, Ethiopian Association of Anesthetists and Open University.

-With support from Jhpiego, the ambitious HRH Project has upgraded the university’s curricula for midwives, health extension workers and anesthetists; shared new teaching approaches and retrained faculties; and provided up-to-date teaching materials.
+The ambitious project has upgraded curricula for health workers; shared new teaching approaches and retrained faculty; and provided up-to-date teaching materials.
 The project also helped accreditation and regulatory bodies improve health training institutions and introduce licensing exams to ensure that new graduates are competent and safe health practitioners.

 Expanding Clinical Practice Sites and Assigning Providers